German revolution of 1918–1919: Historical research

 As Bolshevism posed no real threat, the scope of action for the Council of the People's Deputies (also supported by the more reform-oriented councils) to democratise the administration, military and society had been relatively large, but the SPD's leadership did not take the step because it trusted in the loyalty of the old elites and mistrusted the spontaneous mass movements in the first weeks of the revolution.
 The result was the radicalisation of the council movement.
 The theories were supported by the publications of the minutes of the Council of the People's Deputies.
 Increasingly, the history of the German revolution appeared as the history of its gradual reversal.

 This new interpretation of the German revolution gained acceptance in research rather quickly even though older perceptions remained alive.
 Research concerning the composition of the worker's and soldier's councils, which today can be easily verified by sources, is undisputed to a large extent, but the interpretation of the revolutionary events based on the research has been criticised and partially modified since the end of the 1970s.
 Criticism was aimed at the partially idealised description of the workers' and soldiers' councils, which especially was the case in the wake of the German Student Movement of the 1960s (1968).
 Peter von Oertzen went particularly far in this respect, describing a social democracy based on councils as a positive alternative to the bourgeois republic.
-In comparison, Wolfgang J. Mommsen did not regard the councils as a homogeneous focused movement for democracy but as a heterogeneous group with a multitude of different motivations and goals.
-Jesse and Köhler talked about the "construct of a democratic council movement".
+In comparison, Wolfgang J. Mommsen did not regard the councils as a homogeneous, focused movement for democracy but as a heterogeneous group with a multitude of different motivations and goals.
+Eckhard Jesse and Henning Köhler talked about the "construct of a democratic council movement".
 Certainly, the authors also excluded a relapse to the positions of the 1950s: "The councils to a large extent were neither communist-oriented, nor can the policies of the majority SPD in every aspect be labelled fortuitous and worth praising."

 Heinrich August Winkler tried to find a compromise, according to which the Social Democrats depended to a limited extent on cooperation with the old elites but went considerably too far: "With more political willpower they could have changed more and preserved less."